 Anxiety is common, but persistent avoidance, sleep problems, physical symptoms, or impaired daily function are reasons to seek support.

-This article is educational and is not diagnosis or treatment advice for When Anxiety Disrupts Life: A Practical Threshold for Seeking Help.
-If symptoms become severe or are accompanied by sudden worsening, breathing trouble, chest pain, confusion, self-harm thoughts, or any immediate safety concern, contact local emergency services or a medical professional.
+This article is educational and does not diagnose, treat, or set dosage for When Anxiety Disrupts Life: A Practical Threshold for Seeking Help.
+Sudden worsening, breathing trouble, chest pain, confusion, self-harm thoughts, severe bleeding, or any immediate safety concern should be handled through local emergency services or qualified medical professionals.

 Why It Matters